Sterols: 4. Hopanoids and Related Lipids

 Like sterol biosynthesis, it is one of the most complex single-step processes known to biochemistry, with the formation of five ring structures, modification of thirteen covalent bonds and the generation of nine new stereochemical centres, all under precise enzymatic control.

 Adenosylhopane (see partial structure above) is the first intermediate produced during the biosynthesis of the side chains of bacteriohopanepolyols by an enzyme designated HpnH, a radical S-adenosylmethionine (SAM) enzyme, usually encoded in the hopanoid biosynthetic gene cluster that converts diploptene into adenosylhopane in the presence of SAM, flavodoxin, flavodoxin reductase and NADPH.
+This is in turn converted to phosphoribosylhopane by a purine nucleoside phosphorylase HpnG.
 Subsequently, adenosylhopane is utilized to produce the wide range of products formed in microorganisms by down-stream processing.
 For example, it can lose the adenyl group to produce ribosylhopane, and the D-ribose moiety can in turn be opened to produce the five-carbon side chain bacteriohopanetetrol either directly or via formylhopane.
 In cyanobacteria and Acidobacteria, addition of methyl groups to form 2β- and 3β-methyl hopanoids by hopanoid methylases occurs after synthesis of the hopanoid rings, with SAM as the methyl donor.
 The enzymology of these reactions is slowly being revealed.

 The presence of the 3-oxygen atom in some plant hopanoids, e.g., moretenol and mollugogenol, suggests that they are formed via a 2,3‑epoxysqualene intermediate, although in other plant species there may have been horizontal transfer of the genes for the squalene-hopene cyclase from bacteria.